wa-lang/wa/README.md

 - Github: [https://github.com/wa-lang/wa](https://github.com/wa-lang/wa)
 - Playground: [https://wa-lang.org/playground](https://wa-lang.org/playground)

-> Note: Unless otherwise noted, the Wa source files are distributed under the AGPL-v3 license found in the LICENSE file.
+> Note: The Wa compiler source files are distributed under the AGPL-v3 license.
+The Wa standard library is licensed under the MIT license.
+The programs you develop using the Wa language can be safely used commercially without open source.
+If you want to integrate the Wa compiler code into your own project, but do not want to be restricted by the infectiousness of AGPL-v3, you can contact us to customize the license agreement for you.

 ## How to contribute
 The project is still in the prototype stage.
 If you have co-construction or PR needs, please refer to [How to contribute](./wca/readme_en.md).
 We no longer accept PRs for modifications to third-party libraries.